LearningLocker/learninglocker/README.md

 Please see our [documentation](http://docs.learninglocker.net) for installation, configuration, and usage instructions.

 ## Developers
 You may contribute to this project via [issues](/issues) and [pull request](/pulls), however, please see the [guidelines](/contributing.md) before doing so.
 You can also contribute by updating our [documentation](https://github.com/LearningLocker/docs).
-More information about how you can get involved can be found on the [Learning Locker website](http://learninglocker.net/community/get-involved/).
 You can see our list of contributors in our [contributors.md file](/contributors.md).

 ### Getting Started
 1. Install Learning Locker's [requirements](http://docs.learninglocker.net/installation/#requirements).